sensible-hq/sensible-api-js/README.md

 #### Optional: Understand extraction

-Navigate to https://app.sensible.so/editor/instruct/?d=sensible_instruct_basics&c=contract&g=contract to see how the extraction you just ran works in the Sensible app.
+Navigate to the example in the [SenseML editor](https://app.sensible.so/editor/?d=sensible_instruct_basics&c=contract&g=contract) to see how the extraction you just ran works in the Sensible app.
 You can add more fields to the left pane to extract more data:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/sdk_node_1.png)